Image of Bern, Switzerland

 Letters of Recommendation Required 3

 Applicants are expected to demonstrate a strong record of prior and potential academic achievement in addition to excellent German language skills.
-Applicants with a B.A. in German must have a cumulative undergraduate GPA of at least 3.0 (on a 4.0 scale) on the equivalent of the last 60 semester credits and a GPA of at least 3.50 in German courses beyond the second-year level.
-Students with an M.A. in German must have a GPA in graduate work of at least 3.7 on a 4.0 scale.
+Applicants with a BA in German must have a cumulative undergraduate GPA of at least 3.0 (on a 4.0 scale) on the equivalent of the last 60 semester credits and a GPA of at least 3.50 in German courses beyond the second-year level.
+Applicants with an MA in German must have a GPA in graduate work of at least 3.7 on a 4.0 scale.
 In special cases, applicants who do not fulfill the above expectations may be admitted on probation.

-Application to the UW–Madison Graduate School is an online procedure, with supporting documentation mailed to the Department of German.
 Applicants should contact the department early in the fall if they wish additional information.
 Visits to the UW–Madison campus are welcomed by faculty and graduate students.

 Graduate School Resources